kmesh-net/kmesh/docs/proposal/dual_engine_dns.md

   cache         cache.WorkloadCache
   dnsResolver   *dns.DNSResolver
-  // store the copy of pendingResolveWorkload. workloadCache map[string]*pendingResolveDomain
+  // store the copy of pendingResolveWorkload.
+  // key is the domain name, value is the pendingResolveDomain which contains workloads and refresh rate workloadCache map[string]*pendingResolveDomain
-  // store all pending hostnames in the workloads pendingHostnames map[string][]string sync.RWMutex
+  // store all pending hostnames in the workloads
+  // key is the workload name, value is the list of related hostnames pendingHostnames map[string][]string sync.RWMutex
 }